cbush/beehive/README.md

 Processes child nodes in order.
 Logical AND of the child nodes.

 - Returns SUCCESS if all children returned success.
 - Stops processing and returns RUNNING if a child returned RUNNING.
+If you pass in the same `TreeState` instance to the next `tree.process()` call, the tree will resume at this node.
 - Stops processing and returns FAILURE if a child returned FAILURE.

 ### `selector<C>`